ffardo/go-event-vision/README.md

 # Additional Information
 Sample data in the tests contain a subset of events from a capture extracted from the N-Caltech dataset, which can be obtained  [here](https://www.garrickorchard.com/datasets/n-caltech101) [1]

+This package was tested on Ubuntu 20.04.
+However, as it does not use OS-specific features or rely on third-party packages, compatibility issues are not expected, but there is no guarantee.

 # References